mixxxdj/manual/source/chapters/microphones.rst

 Microphone Ducking
 ------------------
+Microphone ducking is that effect you hear when you speak through the microphone, and the music volume is reduced by the presence of the voice signal coming through the microphone.
-While using Mixxx, you might want to talk through your microphone as the music plays, therefore, you might need the music to automatically fade into the background each time you speak, or you might prefer lowering the volume of the music to a specific level.
+While using Mixxx with a microphone, you might want the music to automatically fade into the background each time you speak, or you might prefer lowering the volume of the music to a specific level.
 Microphone ducking helps you achieve this.
+The music will 'duck' out of the way of the microphone audio.

 .. figure:: ../_static/microphone_ducking.png
    :align: center